ramijames/ramijames/README.md

 ## Tech Stack
 The core technologies that I use to create my works are:

-- Front-end: Nuxt 3, Vue
+- Front-end: Nuxt 3, Vue, Svelte
-- Auth/Db: Supabase
+- Auth/Db: Supabase, Mongo, Postgres
-- Deployment: Netlify
+- Deployment: Netlify, DigitalOcean, Mongo Atlas
-- MacOS: Electron
+- MacOS: Electron, Swift

 These days I work primarily in Javascript, but have used Ruby and PHP in the past.